Clemson’s Jemison enters the transfer portal

 “I’d like to thank Trey for his hard work and contributions to our program over the last two seasons,” Brownell said.
 “We wish him the best of luck in the future.”

-Jemison, a Birmingham, Ala., native, was a 4-star recruit and the No. 1 player in the state of Alabama for the class of 2018, per ESPN.
+Jemison, a Birmingham, Alabama native, was a 4-star recruit and the No. 1 player in the state of Alabama for the class of 2018, per ESPN.

 The hype didn’t materialize on the floor with the Tigers.
 Jemison played just 3.6 minutes per game as a freshman, and he wasn’t able to find a meaningful role the following season.